1. Home: Explore careers

 Day-to-day tasks

-• operate the gear that sends out and brings in the nets
+• operate fishing gear that controls the nets and lines

 • repair damaged nets and maintain equipment